List of volcanoes in Indonesia: Lesser Sunda Islands

 The Lesser Sunda Islands is a small archipelago which, from west to east, consists of Bali, Lombok, Sumbawa, Flores, Sumba and the Timor islands; all are located at the edge of the Australian continental shelf.
 Volcanoes in the area are formed because of oceanic crusts and the movement of the shelf itself.
 Some volcanoes completely form an island, for instance, the Sangeang Api island.
 Mount Tambora, on Sumbawa island, erupted on 5 April 1815, with a scale 7 on the VEI and is considered the most violent eruption in recorded history.

 Banda Sea

 The Banda Sea in the south of the Molucca archipelago includes a small group of islands.
-Three major tectonic plates beneath the sea, Eurasian, Pacific and Indo-Australian plates, have been converging since the Mesozoic epoch.
+Three major tectonic plates beneath the sea, the Eurasian plate, Pacific plate and Indo-Australian plate, have been converging since the Mesozoic epoch.
 Volcanoes in the Banda Sea are mainly islands, but some are submarine volcanoes.

 Sulawesi and Sangihe Islands

 Four peninsulas dominate the shape of Sulawesi island (formerly known as Celebes).
 The central part is a high mountainous area, but mostly non-volcanic.
 Active volcanoes are found in the northern peninsula and continuously stretch to the north to Sangihe Islands.
 The Sangihe Islands mark the border with the Philippines.